 4. Don't get caught in the multi-tasking trap

-It really is a trap.
-We believe that when we multi-task we are doing several things at the same time and this allows us to better handle the information that's rushing at us.
-Jokes!
+Many of you believe that when you're multi-tasking you are doing several things at the same time.
+And you hope that this allows you to handle all the information that's rushing at you, so much better.

-Here's a solution that can work for you: You have to remain focused so that you are not distracted from the information that you really want.
+You have to remain focused so that you are not weighed down by tons of information and then be distracted from the information that you really want.

 All this also goes a long way towards reducing information overload.

-5. Remember all information is connected to your bigger picture
+5. Remember, all information is connected to your bigger picture

-For example, my bigger picture is the expansion of knowledge, both the type that I can resell in the form of products and services for my clients and the type that helps me to live a better life.
+My bigger picture is the expansion of knowledge, both the type that I can resell in the form of products and services for my clients and the type that helps me to live a better life.

-To your informed success...
+To your information success...